St Ninian's Chapel, Braemar: Interior

 The chancel is stepped up from the nave and has a stone slab floor under which is the burial vault.
 The chancel has a small altar with a cover, with chancel rails in front.
 There is a wooden prayer stall and a reading desk and lectern.
 On the east wall behind the altar is a fine reredos with painted panels depicting angels and the Crucifixion.
 The crucifix is inscribed on the back: "For Mar Lodge Chapel from Alexandra Princess of Wales Xmas 1890."
 It is possible that the reredos and the altar frontal were designed by Charles Eamer Kempe.

 Features

 Burials

-In front of the altar is a vault covered with five slabs, each 76.2 cm wide.
+In front of the altar is a burial vault covered with five slabs, each 76.2 cm wide.
 The first slab, set into the floor in between the left wall of the chapel and the altar, seems to form the access to the vault and is sealed with concrete (photo).
 The vault of St Ninian's Chapel is built of polished red granite; before it was sealed up for the first time after the burial of the 1st Duke of Fife, the estate servants and their families were invited to view the vault.
 There are four burials recorded there: